jackheywood/DesignPatterns/README.md

 - May wish to (optionally) expose internals through the facade for power users
 - May allow users to "escalate" to use more complex APIs if they need to

+### Flyweight

+**Flyweight** lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all the data in each object.

+#### Motivation

+- Avoid redundancy when storing data
+- Examples:
+  - .NET performs string interning, so an identical string is stored only once
+  - MMORPG:
+    - Plenty of users with identical first/last names
+    - No sense in storing the same first/last name over and over again
+    - Store a list of names and have pointers to them instead
+  - Bold or italic text in the console
+    - Don't want each character to have a formatting character
+    - Operate on _ranges_ (e.g. line number, start/end positions)

 ## Behavioural Patterns

 Concerned with algorithms and the assignment of responsibilities